Clues to possible life on Europa

 Verne's 1877 book (also published as "Hector Servadac") was a bit fanciful, but it had an element of truth: life may have hitchhiked across the solar system.
 The proof may be found at the ends of the Earth.
 This week, American and Russian scientists are examining deep ice from the Antarctic and hoping to find clues that fungi, bacteria, and even diatoms could survive conditions in icy solar system bodies.
 This would help make the South Pole one of the first destinations for the growing field of astrobiology.

-Click on the image at right for the location of the Vostok Station (images courtesy of USGS, Columbia University).
+Click on the image at right for the

 The debate over whether the Antarctic Allan Hills meteorites brought life from Mars (or were contaminated by life on Earth) is the best known case.
 Hoover said that other evidence abounds, including asteroids striking the Earth or Mars and blasting materials into space, the survival of streptococcus bacteria on the Surveyor 3 moon lander, and the survival of microorganisms inside Antarctic ice.